-Employment fraud takes many forms, but it typically involves a misrepresentation about your compensation, job duties, responsibilities and/or the stability of the company and its prospects for success.
-For instance, in New Jersey it might be the basis for a claim of employment fraud if a company promised you a specific salary, bonus or commission, only to pay you significantly less after you start the job.
+Employment fraud takes many forms, but it typically involves a misrepresentation about your compensation, job duties, responsibilities or the stability of the company and its prospects for success.
+For instance, it might be the basis for a claim of employment fraud if a company promised you a specific salary, bonus or commission, only to pay you significantly less after you start the job.

-If you have been the victim of employment fraud in New Jersey, or if you are trying to negotiate an employment contract that will protect you against it, The Nirenberg Law Firm can help.
+If you have been the victim of employment fraud in New Jersey, or if you are trying to negotiate a contract that will protect you against it, Rabner Baumgart Ben-Asher & Nirenberg, P.C. can help.
 Our work on numerous precedent-setting cases has benefited employees throughout the state.
 We will dedicate our time and talents to protect your legal rights.

 To schedule an appointment with one of our experienced New Jersey employment fraud attorneys, you can either contact us online or call us at (201) 777-2250.
 Our office is located in Bergen County at 135 Chestnut Ridge Road, Suite 230, Montvale, New Jersey.
 We are only a few minutes from Garden State Parkway exit 172.